GitHub4Eddy/buienradar_rain/README.md

 The value 000 indicates no rain (dry), the value 255 indicates heavy rain.
 Used formula for converting to the rain intensity in the unit millimetre per hour (mm/h): Rain intensity = 10^(value-109)/32)
-Example: a value of 77 is equal to a rain intensity of 0,1 mm/h.
+Example: a value of 77 is equal to a rain intensity of 0,1 ㎜/𝚑.

 Variables mandatory:
 - intervalR = Number in seconds to update the data when rain expected or raining (must be different to IntervalD)
 - intervalD = Number in seconds to update the data when no rain expected, Buienradar is updated every 300 seconds
-- latitude = of your location (Default is the latitude of your HC3)
+- latitude = latitude of your location (Default is the latitude of your HC3)
-- longitude = of your location (Default is the longitude of your HC3)
+- longitude = longitude of your location (Default is the longitude of your HC3)
+- maxLines = number of | to indicate the amount of rain (one line for every 0.10mm rain)
+- iconR = icon number for rain
+- iconE = icon for rain expected
+- iconD = icon number for dry
+- language = Preferred language (default = English (en), supported languages is English (en), Dutch (nl) and French (fr))